HCIILAB/SCUT_FORU_DB_Release/README.md

 SCUT-FORU: Flickr OCR Universal Database

 Flickr OCR Universal Database (abbreviated as FORU and pronounced like for you) is collected from Flickr website https://www.flickr.com/ and now released by Human Computer Intelligent Interaction Lab of South China University of Technology.
-The database can be downloaded by https://www.dropbox.com/s/06wfn5ugt5v3djs/SCUT_FORU_DB_Release.rar?dl=0.
+The database can be downloaded by https://www.dropbox.com/s/06wfn5ugt5v3djs/SCUT_FORU_DB_Release.rar?dl=0. or https://pan.baidu.com/s/1bprajkN

 ##1 Database Organization